wahpram/K-Drama/README.md

-# Drama Scraper
+# K-Drama Scraper

-Drama Scraper is a Python script that scrapes drama information from MyDramaList.com and saves it to a CSV file.
+K-Drama Scraper is a Python script that scrapes Korean Drama 2020 - 2024 information from MyDramaList.com and saves it to a CSV file.

 ## Features